divyavithi/technolgap/.github/pull_request_template.md

-# Issue: describe the overall issue that the pr addresses
+# Replace this with a descriptive PR title
+- replace this with a short description of what the pr is for

 # Changes
 - describe the details of what the pr changes